MaxwellZines/Numerical_Methods/README.md

 ASM scripts are written for MIPS ASM and compiled with the MARS IDE.
 Using other IDEs may cause unexpected results, especially with syscall functions.

-The Wiki has a complete, sorted list of algorithms included in this repository.
+The Wiki has a complete and sorted list of algorithms included in this repository.
 It also has a complete list of works cited.